Reporting the death of a member

 • Bank statements

-Original certificates will be returned.
+Original certificates sent to us will be returned.

 We will also accept certified copies of certificates.